Updated 1/6/05

 Buzzmachines.Com - "Buzz" is a MOD-style musical sequencer/digital composer which I find comes in handy for brainwave entrainment and creating all sorts of trancy and weird sound effects.
 It also happens to be freeware.
 But, but, but - if you're not familiar with MOD-style digital composers, don't even bother -- go down to the Syntrillium Software link, and download Cooledit - it's more user-friendly and easier to figure out.

-Brainwave Research - This site has a great deal of information about using soundwaves and blinking lights to bring about altered states of consciousness and other changes in mental state.
+(W) Brainwave Research - This site has a great deal of information about using soundwaves and blinking lights to bring about altered states of consciousness and other changes in mental state.
 It also has a great chart, which lists all the different brainwave frequencies, and the mental states associated with them.
-Sadly enough, it looks like much of this site is gone - although these two listed webpages luckily still remain.
+This very chart is what I began building the Brainwave/Frequency list from back in the late 90s.
+The site no longer exists, but I have the links pointed to the Wayback Machine, which has the pages archived from circa 2007-2008.

 Computer Narcotics - Computer Narcotics uses sound [in the form of a series of pulsing beats or clicks] to create altered states of consciousness.
 The programmer seemed particularly interested in replicating the effects of recreational drugs legally and without long-term side effects.
 I think it pales in comparison to Brainwave Generator, but it's still an interesting curiosity.
 This is one of the only sites I could find that has a copy of it for download.
 It's midway down the page.
 I'd virus-check it to be safe, although I didn't detect any.
-(Addendum 3/7/04 - it doesn't seem to cooperate with Windows XP, which is what I'm running now, as luck would have it.)
+(Addendum 2014 : The application does not work with any recent version of Windows, going as far back as Windows XP -- however, I was able to run it using DOSBox, which emulates Windows DOS.)

 The Cosmic Octave - Information on the research of a Swiss mathematician named Hans Cuosto.
 He believed each planet had a musical tone associated with it, and these tones could affect people in various ways.
 While it gets kind of drenched in new age terminology, there's some very useful information here, particularly the table converting the periods of orbit of the various planets into sound, color, and tempo.

-Future Dynamic Advantage - This site has a series of devices for sale that expand the mind in some way.
+(W) Future Dynamic Advantage - This site has a series of devices for sale that expand the mind in some way.
 The most useful thing at this site is a table of frequencies, and the effects of these frequencies on the brain.
-Click here for that in particular : Neural Frequency Association Listings
+Click here for that in particular : Neural Frequency Association Listings.
+Note/MPT [1/14/16] The link for this site was broken, so I have it pointed to a 2001 archived copy.
+(Thank you for being awesome, Wayback Machine.)

 Hypersonic Effect - An article about the effects of sound higher than humans can hear.
 Studies show we might be aware they are there on some level.